US Tourist Visa: Guide for Visitors

 How to apply for a US tourist visa

 To apply for a US tourist visa you will need to file an application at a US Consular post in your country of residence.
-IN the UK this would be either the US Embassy in London or the Consulate General in Belfast.
+In the UK this would be either the US Embassy in London or the Consulate General in Belfast.

 You submit your application by: